 This is the house (1904) of pasta merchant John Laneri at 902 South Jennings Avenue.

 Today the Guertler house (1905) at 2257 Hemphill Street is getting a makeover.
 Arnold Guertler was a real estate agent and developer.

 This house, with arcaded porch and mission-style parapets, was built about 1907 for attorney Samuel Benton Cantey at 310 Lamar Street just west of today’s central library.
-Cantey and William Capps in 1882 had founded what today is Fort Worth’s oldest continuously operated law firm.
+Cantey and William Capps in the 1880s had founded what today is Fort Worth’s oldest continuously operated law firm.
 (Photo from Greater Fort Worth, 1907.)

 The Garretson-Chandler house was built in 1910 for plumbing contractor C. J. Garretson, later owned by city plumbing inspector Aaron D. Chandler.

 According to Tarrant County Historic Resources Survey this is the only house with a wooden exterior in Ryan Place, where deed restrictions stipulated masonry or stucco.